mspass-team/mspass/docs/source/user_manual/importing_data.rst

 FDSN data
 ~~~~~~~~~~~~~

-Importing Miniseed Data
+Downloading Miniseed Data
 ----------------------------
 From the MsPASS perspective,
 at this point in time the best mechanism to obtain data from
-the FDSN confederation of data centers is to use obspy.
+the FDSN confederation of data centers is to use obspy to download
+a copy of the data set you aim to assemble.
 Obspy has two different python functions that can be used to
 fetch miniseed data from one or more FDSN data centers.